 Preventative measures are often best.
 The last thing you want is to have to get your wedding band cut off to remove it when you have swollen up like a balloon.

-For me I only had to remove mine in my second pregnancy, as I got quite lucky the first time.
-Fluid retention was definitely worse for me second time around.
+For me, I only had to remove mine in my second pregnancy, as I got quite lucky the first time.
+Fluid retention was definitely worse for me the second time around.

 And as for body piercings, you can get rubber belly button bars that you can leave in right up until near the end if you want to avoid your piercing closing up.